jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-01a.md

-## SECTION 2: Powers of the National Congress
+## Section 2: Powers of the National Congress

 Article 48.
 The National Congress shall have the power, with the sanction of the President of the Republic, which shall not be required for the matters specified in articles 49, 51 and 52, to provide for all the matters within the competence of the Union and especially on: